haileyross/Waste-Audit-sp2021/README.md

 recyclables -- a task that demonstrates an unrelenting dedication to improving waste infrastructure on campus and true grit.
 Not only did we accomplish something on April 5, but this group of students was able to enjoy themselves and make light of a very dirty day.
-We couldn't have done it without you.

 Thank you to Professor Shawn Santo and Rob Kravec for assisting in the statistical analysis and the betterment of our data gathering technique.
-We quite literally couldn't have done it without you.

-We are grateful to **Pilar Kelly** who both volunteered and authored an article featuring the waste audit in the Duke Chronicle: https://www.dukechronicle.com/article/2021/04/duke-university-waste-audit-compost.
-Thank you for capturing the process eloquently and for helping us spread the word about our event and analysis.

 Thank you to Duke Student Government for supporting us along the way.
 Vice President of DSG's Services and Sustainability Committee **Zac Johnson** gave us